Reactive-Network/documentation/docs/education/module-1/subscriptions.md

 ## Overview

-In the previous lesson, we covered the basic differences between the Reactive Network and ReactVM.
-In this one, we will dive into subscriptions, a key feature that allows RCs to automatically respond to events emitted by other contracts.
-When these events occur, the subscribing contract can automatically execute predefined logic.
+Subscriptions are how a Reactive contract tells Reactive Network which events it cares about.
+When a matching event is emitted on an origin chain, the subscribing contract's `react()` function is called automatically.

+The previous lesson covered the dual-state environment and how to detect which context your code is running in.
+This lesson builds on that by showing how subscriptions are configured and what rules govern how they work.

-By the end of this article, you will learn to:
+By the end of this lesson, you'll understand:

-* Configure and manage subscriptions both statically and dynamically.
-* Handle subscription and unsubscription events within your smart contracts.
-* Recognize the limitations and best practices for using subscriptions in Reactive Contracts.
+- How to set up subscriptions using the `ISubscriptionService` interface
+- How wildcards and filtering criteria work
+- What subscription patterns are prohibited
+- How to manage subscriptions dynamically through callbacks

-## How to Implement Subscriptions
+## Setting Up Subscriptions

-In reactive contracts, subscriptions are set up using the `subscribe` method from the Reactive Network’s system contract.
-Typically, this is done in the constructor to initialize subscriptions, though they can also be managed dynamically.
-We’ll discuss [dynamic subscriptions](./how-subscriptions-work#dynamic-subscriptions) closer to the end of this article.
+Subscriptions are created using the `subscribe` method from Reactive Network's system contract.
+Most commonly this happens in the constructor, but subscriptions can also be added or removed at runtime.
+We'll cover [dynamic subscriptions](#dynamic-subscriptions) later in this lesson.

-The reactive contract must also handle reverts due to deployments on both the Reactive Network, which has the system contract, and their deployer's private ReactVM, where the system contract is not present.
+Since every Reactive contract is deployed to both Reactive Network and a private ReactVM (and the system contract only exists on Reactive Network), your subscription logic needs to be wrapped in the `if (!vm)` check covered in the previous lesson.

 ### ISubscriptionService Interface

-The [ISubscriptionService](https://github.com/Reactive-Network/reactive-lib/blob/main/src/interfaces/ISubscriptionService.sol) interface serves as an event subscription service for reactive contracts that can use this service to subscribe to specific events based on certain criteria and receive notifications when those events occur.
+The [ISubscriptionService](https://github.com/Reactive-Network/reactive-lib/blob/main/src/interfaces/ISubscriptionService.sol) interface provides two methods (`subscribe` and `unsubscribe`) that mirror each other:

 ```solidity
 pragma solidity >=0.8.0;